 I mean, I'm even seeing people who aren't fans of Donald Trump saying that there's a chance, even in this Supreme Court, which never unanimously agrees on anything, that this could come back 9-0 as far as rejecting this.

-And then you'll have a situation where you have the guy who is clearly The front runner to be the 47th president and president again in Donald Trump, not even given the opportunity to be afforded the right to win or lose on the merits.
+And then you'll have a situation where you have the guy who is clearly the frontrunner to be the 47th president and president again in Donald Trump, not even given the opportunity to be afforded the right to win or lose on the merits.

-But I think in the end, the Supreme Court will come back decisively, shoot this down, and then you're gonna see a boomerang effect, which will only help improve Trump's chances next November because everybody sober and sane and objective sees this for what it is.
+And again, that is just a whole bowl of wrong, but I think in the end, the Supreme Court will come back decisively, shoot this down, and then you're going to see a boomerang effect, which will only help improve Trump's chances next November because everybody sober and sane and objective sees this for what it is.

 The weaponization of the justice system to save the current president, Joe Biden, who's currently coming in three polls now, 33%, 33%, 34% approval.